Usage

 There are some corner cases.
 A typical example is a switch speaking

 two protocols (CDP and LLDP for example).
-You want to get the infor-
+You want to get the informa-

-mation from the best protocol but you want to speak both protocols
+tion from the best protocol but you want to speak both protocols be-

-The table below summarize all accepted values for the -H hide parame-
+The table below summarizes all accepted values for the -H hide parame-

 ter.
 The default value is 15 which corresponds to the corner case de-